Spiritual directors are ethically bound to confidentiality.

 - If a directee is feeling suicidal, experiencing suicidal ideation, or actively making plans to die by suicide I will make every effort to get that directee to safety which can include (but not limited to) calling 988 or other crisis lines.

-Additionally, my code of ethics as a spiritual director requires that I work periodically with an experienced spiritual direction supervisor who will help me become a better spiritual director.
+Additionally, my code of ethics as a spiritual director requires that I work periodically with an experienced spiritual direction supervisor individually, or in a group supervision format meant to help me become a better spiritual director.
 In supervision, no names or specific identifying characteristics are shared.

 Some general content from a session may be shared so that I may learn more about myself and grow as a spiritual director.
 The content in the case studies I present to my Supervisor is kept in the loop of confidentiality.